 This design will work on Australian regions with warm climate but might not do much for homes located in cooler areas.
 Homeowners living in Tasmania and several parts of New South Wales and Victoria will benefit from the heat absorption through the roof, especially during winter.

-At the end of the day, it is important to design structures based on its location.
+At the end of the day, it is important to design structures based on their location.
 That is the key to building comfortable structures.

 Green vs white roof?